How Kyle Lauletta Became Bill Belichick’s Perfect Quarterback Prospect

 INDIANAPOLIS — It’s time for the Laulettas to come clean.
-It’s been almost 18 years, after all.
+It has been almost 18 years, after all.

 Kyle Lauletta was not quite 5 years old yet when he joined his first organized football league back in 1999.
 It didn’t exactly take complicated military deception for Joe Lauletta to fudge his son’s date of birth in order for Kyle to play flag football.
 Joe ran the league.
 And he wanted his sons to play on the same team, so he said 4-year-old Kyle was 5.